-The basin only looks dirty because of some dirt and rainwater that got into it when the house was built and open to the weather.
-Plastic shavings are floating on the water surface from the time I trimmed the outlet with a Rotozip tool.
+The basin only looks dirty because dirt and rainwater got into it when the house was built and open to the weather.
+PVC plastic shavings are floating on the water surface when I trimmed the basin outlet with a Rotozip tool.

-The next photo attempts to show the vanity, toilet and shower in a single view.
-I’ve mounted the toilet paper and towel racks, too.
+The vanity, toilet and shower.
+I’ve also installed the toilet paper and towel racks:

-The vanity light and switch installation and wiring are covered in the Part 14.
+The vanity light and switch installation and wiring are covered in the How to Finish a Basement Bathroom – Part 14.

 Copyright © 2014 HandymanHowTo.com Reproduction strictly prohibited.